Kieran260/Kieran260/README.md

 <h2 align="center"> About Me 👨‍💻</h2>
 <p align="start">
-  <samp>Third-year Computer Science student at the University of Liverpool with a keen interest in software engineering, artificial intelligence and algorithms.
+  <samp>Third-year Computer Science student at the University of Liverpool focused on software engineering, artificial intelligence and algorithms.
 I enjoy designing and building software projects that incorporate these interests.
   </samp>
 </p>